Cape Romain Lighthouses: Destruction and earthquakes

 Just three years after the lighthouse was completed, the Civil War began, and lighthouses along the Atlantic Coast went dark.
 The light at Cape Romain was restored in 1866.

 On August 31, 1886, “The keeper was in his house when the shock came.
 A gradually increasing rumbling ‘sounding something like a battery of artillery or a troop of cavalry crossing a long bridge,’ was heard before the shock.
 In less than a minute came the shocks, the first one lasting about two minutes, the next one as long and at about two minute intervals.
 The shocks did the tower no injury but its vibration was great.
 About a thousand “cranes” nest on the Key during the summer months, and these were flying about ‘making a fearful noise,’ during the shock, (“A Descriptive Narrative of the Earthquake of August 31, 1886, by Carlyle McKinley.)

 Lighthouse families

 Opportunities for socializing were rare.
 Located seven miles from the mainland, isolation impacted every aspect of life for lighthouse families.
 Children had to be sent away to attend school.
 In the late nineteenth and early twentieth centuries, McClellanville’s villagers began holding “Cape Parties” on Lighthouse Island.
-They played games, swam, caught fish, and collected crabs and oysters, then they roasted their tasty sea treats on the beach.
+They played games, swam, caught fish, and collected crabs and oysters, which they roasted on the beach.

-Assistant keeper Hepburn Morrison (1893–1896), told his granddaughter, Judy Fortner, that “the girls loved” his uniform.
-To entertain visitors, he would climb to the top and stand on his head, with his legs wrapped around the lightning rod tip!